acryldata/datahub-cloudformation/README.md

 ```
      - follow step 0 to step 3

-     - type 1 to continue, Type 2 to cancel
+     - after step 0 through step 3 are completed, type 1 to continue, Type 2 to cancel